Introduction to ASP.NET Web API:

 What are the Differences between the WCF Service and Web API Service?
 When to choose one over the other?

-The term WCF stands for Windows Communication Foundation and it is one of the most popular choices available in .NET Framework for creating the REST services.
-The problem with WCF is that we need to do a lot of configuration to turn a WCF service into a REST service.
-So, if you want to develop a REST service nowadays, then the first and most preferable choice is ASP.NET Web API, which is specifically designed for this purpose i.e. to build REST Services.
+WCF (Windows Communication Foundation) is one of the choices available in the .NET Framework for developing both SOAP and REST services.
+The problem with WCF is that a lot of configuration is required to turn a WCF service (SOAP service) into a REST service.
+So the more natural choice for developing REST services is ASP.NET Web API.
+In fact, ASP.NET Web API is specifically designed for this purpose i.e. for developing Restful Services.

 Why Do I need to choose ASP.NET WEB API?